-Fishermen in Raeküla.
-Foto by Leonilla Sutt Kannussaare At the beginning of the 20th century the main source of income for the inhabitants of Raeküla was fishing.
-Some people worked in the Waldhof cellulose factory, the Lennuk sawmill, the Sindi broadcloth factory or the Sindi-Lodja brick factory.
-The fishermen were the most well-off of all tradesmen.
-The fishermen's Laine Association Laine was founded in 1919.
-Riita Tõniste writes in the first issue of the local newspaper Raeküla Sõnumid in 2010: "At the beginning the aim of the Association was overall cultural work, mutual help in case of accidents, acquiring the supplies necessary for the fishermen, exploring the fish of Pärnu Bay and Pärnu River, adding fish to Pärnu Bay and Pärnu River, also increasing the economical well-being of the area.
-Regardless of the difficult post-war times, the first year of activity was successful: traps, ropes, tar, fyke fishing thread and much more was ordered from Tallinn, Germany and elsewhere.
-The fish were exported to foreign countries through the Association which made this the first in Estonia to have foreign partners in the field of fish trade."
+At the beginning of the 20th century the main source of income for the habitants of Raeküla was fishing.
+Some people worked in Waldhof cellulose factory, sawmill Lennuk, Sindi broadcloth factory or Sindi-Lodja brick factory.
+The fishermen were the most well-off of all trades.

+The fishermen's association Laine was founded in 1919.
+Riita Tõniste writes in the first issue of the local newspaper Raeküla Sõnumid in 2010: "At the beginning the aim of the association was overall cultural work, mutual help in case of accidents, acquiring the supplies necessary for the fishermen, exploring the fish of Pärnu Bay and Pärnu River, adding fish to Pärnu Bay and Pärnu River, also increasing the economical well-being of the area.
+Regardless of the difficult post-war times the first year of activity was successful: traps, ropes, tar, fyke thread and much more was ordered from Tallinn, Germany and elsewhere.
+The fish were exported to foreign countries through the association which made the association the first in Estonia that had foreign partners in the field of fish trade."

 The fish were kept cool in ice cellars.
-It is said that there were five ice cellars in Raeküla - three private cellars; one belonging to the fishermen's co-operative founded in 1931; and the other was the Laine Association's ice cellar built in 1928.
+It is said there were five ice cellars in Raeküla - three private cellars, one belonged to the fishermen's artel founded in 1931 and the fifth was the association Laine's ice cellar built in 1928.
 Laine's cellar was situated in Haraka street between the headquarters of Vaal and the pathway to the current local kindergarten.

-During the Second World War many fishermen escaped to Sweden and further afield via Sweden.
-The decrease in the number of fishermen influenced the fishermen's Laine Association as well.
-The decrease led to ending the Association's activities in 1946.
-A couple of years later the Vaal co-operative was founded.
+During the Second World War many fishermen escaped to Sweden and further through there.
+The decrease in the number of fishermen influenced the fishermen's association Laine, as well.
+The decrease led to ending the association's activities in 1946.
+A couple of years later the artel Vaal was founded.
 Vaal began its work on the basis of the statute of the fishermen's collective farm.
 Riia Street 269 building, also known as the headquarters of Vaal, was one of the first new post-war buildings in Raeküla.
 The white building was finished in 1948.